sebastiw/sidan-backend/README.md

 - [ ] /notify/ - for sending notifications
 - [ ] /db/ - all database queries and calls

+- GET for querying
 - PUT for creation
 - POST for modification
 - DELETE for removal
-- GET for querying
 - (optional) HEAD on API should give back a header with a description string.
 - (optional) GET on base URIs should give back a documented list on available APIs.

 # API

-Check `src/router/router.go`
+Check `swagger.json` for full API.

 ## /auth/{provider}